luispcode/etl_in_python/readme.md

 ### Hello World! 🧰

-In this repository you will find a whole ETL pipeline developed using python and modules like requests, zipfile, urllib, csv sqlalchemy.orm and more.
+In this repository you will find a whole ETL pipeline development process using python and modules like requests, zipfile, urllib, csv sqlalchemy.orm and more.

 #### The Pipeline: 🔧